 Danielle Miller Olofsson is Chief Access to Information and Privacy Officer at Hydro Quebec where she is responsible for designing and overseeing the implementation of the organisation’s privacy and access to information programs.
 Prior to joining Hydro Quebec, Danielle worked as a lawyer advising clients on privacy compliance strategies.
 She holds a LLM from the Université de Montreal as well as a BcL and a LLB from McGill University.
 She teaches a Masters level class on technology and data protection at the Université de Montreal.
 She has published a number of articles and two books on the topic of privacy.
 Danelle holds IAPP certifications in Canadian, US, and European privacy laws as well as in privacy program management.

-Carole is a managing partner at INQ Data Law.
-Carole’s practice concentrates on privacy, cyber readiness, data governance and artificial intelligence (AI) risk management.
+Carole is managing partner at INQ Law, focusing her practice on privacy, cyber readiness, data governance and artificial intelligence (AI) risk management.
 She regularly counsels clients on a wide range of matters related to privacy, cyber readiness and breach response, data governance, ethical AI and responsible innovation.
 Prior to founding INQ Law, Carole was co-lead of the national Cybersecurity, Privacy and Data Management group at McCarthy Tétrault.
 She has represented clients before all levels of court in Ontario as well as at the Supreme Court of Canada.

 Carole plays an active role in shaping data law, policy and standards in Canada and globally.
-She is the co-chair of the government’s Exposure Notification application on behalf of the federal government.
+She is the co-chair of the federal government’s Exposure Notification application.
 She also co-chairs the data governance working group for the Data Governance Standardization Collaborative at the Standards Council of Canada.
 She is a member of the Data Governance Working Group for the Global Partnership on AI, as well as an advisor to several AI start-ups.

 In 2018, Carole was appointed by the federal Minister of Innovation to serve as one of six Digital Leaders in the national data and digital transformation consultations.
-As a Digital Leader, she led consultations with businesses, academics, civil society and industry associations to inform the first national Digital Charter that was announced on May 21, 2019.
-The Digital Charter has led to significant proposed reforms to Canada’s federal private sector privacy law.
+In this role, she led consultations with businesses, academics, civil society and industry associations to inform the first national Digital Charter.
+Announced on May 21, 2019, the Digital Charter has led to significant proposed reforms to Canada’s federal private sector privacy law.